Stephen Cornwallis

-Stephen Cornwallis (23 December 1703 – 12 May 1743) was a career British Army officer and politician who sat in the House of Commons from 1727 to 1743.
-He reached the rank of Major-General in the Army.
+Major-General Stephen Cornwallis (23 December 1703 – 12 May 1743) was a career British Army officer and politician who sat in the House of Commons from 1727 to 1743.

+Early life

 Cornwallis was the third son of Charles Cornwallis, 4th Baron Cornwallis, and his wife Lady Charlotte Butler, daughter of Richard Butler, 1st Earl of Arran.
 After attending school at Eton College in 1718, he joined the army.
-He joined the 2nd Foot Guards in 1719 as Ensign and was promoted to a captain in the Dragoons in 1723.
+He joined the 2nd Foot Guards in 1719 as ensign and was promoted to a captain in the Dragoons in 1723.
 By 1725 he was captain and lieutenant-colonel in the 34th Foot.

+Political career

 At the 1727 British general election, Cornwallis was returned unopposed as Member of Parliament for the family borough of Eye, together with his brother John.
 They both voted regularly with the Government, but it is not always possible to identify which brother is referred to in the Parliamentary records.

 Stephen Cornwallis may have spoken for the Hessians in 1731, or the army in 1733, but did speak on the Address in 1732 - apparently ‘little to the purpose’.
 He was promoted to Colonel of 34th (Cumberland) Regiment of Foot in 1732.
 He and his brother were returned unopposed again for Eye at the 1734 British general election.

 Cornwallis spoke against a place bill in 1735 and possibly on the Spanish convention in 1739.
-He became Colonel of Devonshire Regiment in 1738 and Brigadier General in 1739.
+He became colonel of Devonshire Regiment in 1738 and brigadier general in 1739.
 He and his brother John Cornwallis were returned again at the 1741 British general election.
-In 1742 Stephen Cornwallis was promoted to Major General.
+In 1742 Stephen Cornwallis was promoted to major general.